flebbis/Implementing-a-new-programming-language/docs/language.md

 - [Standard Library](#standard-library)

 ## Types
-FIKA has four primitive types: `int`, `double`, `bool`, and `string`.
+Fika has four primitive types: `int`, `double`, `bool`, and `string`.

 Dynamic arrays are also supported, and can be declared putting a primitive type inside of squared brackets.
 For example, `[int]` represents an array of integers, and `[string]` represents an array of strings.
-The size of the array does not need to be specified when declaring the array, as FIKA will automatically manage the memory for you.
+The size of the array does not need to be specified when declaring the array, as Fika will automatically manage the memory for you.

 ## Basic Syntax
-In the following section, the basic syntax of FIKA is explained, including variable declarations, control flow constructs, function definitions and calls, array usage, and comments.
-Additionally, the powerful type inference system of FIKA is discussed in more detail.
+In the following section, the basic syntax of Fika is explained, including variable declarations, control flow constructs, function definitions and calls, array usage, and comments.
+Additionally, the powerful type inference system of Fika is discussed in more detail.

 ### Variables
-Variables in FIKA are declared using a simple assignment syntax.
+Variables in Fika are declared using a simple assignment syntax.
 The type of the variable is inferred from the assigned value, but can also be explicitly specified if desired.

 For instance, both of the following examples are valid variable initializations of an integer variable named `x`: